Arts and Trauma Residency

 - Provide all agreed upon venue related gear, i.e., classroom, a/v, tables, etc.

-- Be present on-site through the duration of the residency
+- Classroom teacher must be present throughout the duration of the residency

 - Complete a post-event evaluation